Danigan1/System-Admin-Homelab/README.md

 I provisioned two network interface cards (NICs)

-The first NIC, set to **"NAT,"** provided internet access.
+The first NIC was set to **"NAT,"** and provided internet access.
 It allowed the server to communicate with the external internet.

-The second NIC, set to **"Internal Network,"** established a private network isolated from the external internet.
+The second NIC was set to **"Internal Network,"** which established a private network isolated from the external internet.
 This network was intended for internal communication within the lab environment.

 <img width="1792" alt="Screen Shot 2023-10-20 at 1 41 41 PM" src="https://github.com/Danigan1/System-Admin-Homelab/assets/107498392/57623fd3-aaa8-4379-a3bf-8050ee6acdfc">